Enter your email below

 This really depends on how the lender decides to design their loan packages.

 For under construction property loans, which refer to loans for property that are still under construction, mortgages usually don’t come with any lock-ins.
+But some banks still do enforce a lock-in period.

 Sometimes, home loans comes with no lock-in periods, but borrowers would still have a legal clawback feature to contend with.